gallery-so/gallery/pull_request_template.md

 Please make sure to review and check all of the following:

-- [ ] The changes have been tested and all tests pass.
+- [ ] I've tested the changes.
-- [ ] WEB: The changes have been tested on various desktop screen sizes to ensure responsiveness.
+- [ ] (if web) I've tested the changes on various desktop screen sizes to ensure responsiveness.
-- [ ] MOBILE APP: The changes have been tested on both light and dark modes.
+- [ ] (if mobile) I've tested the changes on both light and dark modes.